-Worship in-person is going to look different as we continue to social distance, but we've got all of the details to help you prepare ahead.
+Worship in-person looks different as we continue to social distance, but we've got all of the details to help you prepare ahead below.

 Masks and social distancing required